Bounds in simple hexagonal lattice and classification of 11-stick knots

 \begin{proof} If $\mathcal{P}$ has no $z$-sticks, then this implies there exists a non-trivial polygon in the cubic lattice with eleven sticks.
 (In particular, it is the preimage of $\mathcal{P}$ with respect to linear transformation $T$.)
 This is false by results in \cite{huh2005lattice}.
 Similarly, if $\mathcal{P}$ has no $x$-sticks or no $y$-sticks, we rotate the polygon so that there are no $z$-sticks in the knot instead. \end{proof}

-\begin{lemma} A non-trivial $11$-stick polygon $\mathcal{P}$ must have at least two sticks for two of $x$-sticks, $y$-sticks, and $z$-sticks and at least one stick for the remaining stick type. \end{lemma}
+\begin{lemma} A non-trivial $11$-stick polygon $\mathcal{P}$ with four $w$-sticks must have at least two sticks for two of $x$-sticks, $y$-sticks, and $z$-sticks and at least one stick for the remaining stick type. \end{lemma}

-\begin{proof} Because of \fullref{4stick4level}, we know $|\mathcal P|_x+|\mathcal P|_y+|\mathcal P|_z = 7$.
+\begin{proof} Since we have four $w$-sticks, we know $|\mathcal P|_x+|\mathcal P|_y+|\mathcal P|_z = 7$.
 Suppose, towards contradiction, that the proposition is false, then either only two of the three types of sticks are used, or exactly two types of stick have stick number $1$.
 The first case is impossible in \fullref{atleastonelemma}.
 We now prove the second case to be impossible as well.

 Without loss of generality, we assume that $\mathcal P$ has five $x$-sticks.
 Recall that $\mathcal P$ should have four $w$-levels.
 Observe that exactly one of the $w$-levels has two $x$-sticks, therefore requiring the presence of a $y$- or $z$-stick on the level.
 Suppose the level has a sequence $xyzx$ or $xzyx$, then because we only have two $w$-sticks not attached to this level, there is always a way for us to reduce the stick number of polygon to $10$, resulting in the unknot.
 Therefore, we can suppose the level has an $xyx$ or $xzx$ sequence.
 We assume that the polygon has the $xyx$ sequence, and the other case would follow with the same proof.
 Note that this particular $w$-level should not be on the boundary, otherwise we can reduce the stick number by $1$.
 We hereby assume the sequence is on $w$-level $2$ (the proof for the $w$-level $3$ case is the same).
 Now, the view on level $2$ looks like \fullref{xyx1} as the $xyx$ sequence passes between $w_{13}$ and $w_{14}$, preventing the stick number from being reduced.